Elmer, Missouri

 Elmer is a city in Macon County, Missouri, United States.
-The population was 51 at the 2020 census.
+The population was 51 at the 2020 census, down from 80 in 2010.

 History

 Elmer had its start in 1888 when the Atchison, Topeka and Santa Fe Railway was extended to that point.

 A post office called Elmer has been in operation since 1889.
-On July 26, 2011 the United States Postal Service announced plans to permanently close the Elmer post office as part of a nationwide restructuring plan.
+On July 26, 2011, the U.S. Postal Service announced plans to permanently close the Elmer post office as part of a nationwide restructuring plan.